LetsAI/Data-transceiver-using-SPARQL/README.md

 # Data-transceiver-using-SPARQL
-  This is an implementation of how to transfer and manipulate data between the Arduino chip and the c-sharp program using the serial port and SPARQL.<br/>
+  This is an implementation of how to transfer and manipulate data between the Arduino chip and the C-sharp program using the serial port and SPARQL.<br/>
 <br/>

 ### Contents